BioHPC/BCB5200S20/docs/project/project_description.md

 6. Review paper for any specific topic (genome assembly, genome annotation, metagenomics, RNA-Seq, systems biology, and so on) and relaive researches.

 ### Requirements
 1. All groups should submit their midterm report with Project Idea, Background, Plan, and/or any Preliminary Results.
-The due is Mon, March 27, 2020.
+The due is 11:59 PM (CST), Fri, Mar 27, 2020.
 2. Each group should submit final report.
 Their writeup should take the form of a publication-ready research paper, with an introduction, survey of related work, experiments, results, and a bibliography.
 3. Each group is supposed to present their work at the end of the semester.
 Presentation time: TBD